Saarroe/RPA-Python-Project/README.md

 python code/main.py
 ``` </pre>

-Or run the main.py locally.
+Or run the main.py in your preferred Python IDE.

 ### Dependencies:
 - **Python 3.11**